gabrielbaltazar/m4d/README.md

 This is the repository of the migration framework for Delphi.

 Migrations are snippets of codes that run on updates of any type.
+They work as a version control mechanism.
 Migrations help your source code stay organized, as well as provide rollup and update mechanisms.

 Migration mechanisms are common in frameworks such as Laravel, for example.